 - Second trot up and foot examination – In hand again to look for any signs of strains and injuries made evident by the exercise and rest stages.

 The 2 stage examination only includes the first 2 stages listed above and a signed declaration is required to acknowledge understanding that a limited examination may not reveal certain conditions which may be discovered during a full 5 stage examination.

 Catley Cross Veterinary Clinic is a BEVA AI recognised Practice in the use of fresh, chilled and frozen semen.
-There are several options available if you are considering breeding your mare, we have AI packages, or we can prep your mare for a walk in covering.
+There are several options available if you are considering breeding your mare.
+We offer AI packages in the clinic, we can carry out chilled inseminations at your yard or we can prep your mare for a walk in covering.
 If you are considering this service then it is advisable to put some thought in at an early stage of the year in order to be prepared.